 General and administrative expenses consisted primarily of salaries, benefits and stock-based compensation for personnel in administration, finance, marketing and business development activities.
 Other significant expenses included legal expenses to pursue patent protection of our intellectual property, allocated facility costs and professional fees for general legal, audit and consulting services.
-We expect general and administrative expenses to continue to increase in connection with operating as a public company and as we continue to build our corporate infrastructure in support of continued development of our product candidates.
+We expect general and administrative expenses to continue to increase as we continue to build our corporate infrastructure in support of a pre-commercial organization and continue the development of our product candidates.

-Total general and administrative expenses for the three months ended March 31, 2014 and 2013 were as follows (in thousands, except percentages):
+Total general and administrative expenses for the three and six months ended June 30, 2014 and 2013 were as follows (in thousands, except percentages):